isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Selected Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^

 This panel displays the selected filters for the cohort.
 Filters are listed under the program name.
-If you click on the program name, the screeb will change to display the information for that program.
+If you click on the program name, the screen will change to display the information for that program.

 Selecting an X beside a single filter will remove that filter.
 Selecting **Clear All** in the top right of the panel will remove all the filters.
-Note that you cannot removed filters once the cohort has been saved.
-(See Set Operations below for more ways to add or remove filters from your cohorts.)
+Note that you cannot remove filters once the cohort has been saved.

 Program Details Panel
 ^^^^^^^^^^^^^